xkizer/taraojo.github.io/README.md

 # Portfolio of Tara Ojo (taraojo.github.io)
-Portfolio web application showcasing projects.
+Portfolio web application showcasing previous projects.

 ### Get up and running
-Install all the required dependencies with
+Install all the required dependencies with:
 ```
 npm install
 ```